ADVERTISEMENT

 back to school

-The bag is full of pockets, perfect for keeping school stuff organized all year long.
+The bag is full of pockets, just right for keeping all kinds of stuff organized.

-Perhaps most importantly, this 4-shaft bag is woven in plain weave with weft floats making it a simple and fun hands-on weaving project.
-You’ll need a loom with a 29" weaving width and probably a sewing machine to create this stunning bag.
+Perhaps most importantly, this stunning 4-shaft bag is woven in plain weave with weft floats, making it a simple and fun project.
+To create it, you’ll need a loom with a 29" weaving width and a sewing machine.

 ARTICLES FOR YOU